A 10 Chapter Handbook On How NOT To Lose Your Mind & Money

 - Content Marketing

-Your basic website is the engine which carries your passengers to their destination.
-Those passengers are content.
-Content is everything that will carry the message of your business to paying customers.
+2) Your basic website is the engine which carries your message to its destination.
+Your message is made up of content and lives on your site.
+Your destination is paying customers.

 How much does strategy cost?